PaulTreanor/Skeleton-css-dark-mode/README.md

 Check out <https://paultreanor.github.io/Skeleton-dark-mode/> for documentation and an active demo.

 #### Change log
-- CSS seperated into skeleton-main, skeleton-light, and skeleton-dark to support dark mode (and other themes)
+- CSS seperated into main and themes (skeleton-light/skeleton-dark)
 - Links are now only underlined when hovered over or active
 - Buttons give better feedback on hover and active